static.

 There are three methods of printing an object.

-They relate to print a
+They relate to print a, repr(a) and

 str(a)